-The nine Use Cases of IANOS project were defined in "D2.1 Report on Islands requirements engineering and Use Cases definitions".
-In the current deliverable, a more detailed description of the different components is presented, with respect to the D2.1 definitions and descriptions.
+The nine Use Cases of IANOS project were defined in D2.3.
+The current deliverable, a more detailed description of the different components is presented, with respect to the D2.3 definitions and descriptions.

 6.1 Terceira pilot island dynamic view